Marci Guttenberg

 facing the *back* of the outer envelope.

-The purpose of this whole elaborate scheme is to ensure that when your invitees receive the invitation, they open the outer envelope and immediately encounter the inner envelope with the writing facing them as they withdraw the inner envelope.
+This whole scheme aims to ensure that when your invitees receive the invitation, they open the outer envelope and immediately encounter the inner envelope with the writing facing them as they withdraw the inner envelope.
 Then when they flip the inner envelope over and pull out the invitation itself, the envelopes are on top (so they won't get lost hidden in a fold somewhere), and the writing on the invitation will be in the appropriate orientation for them to read without twisting.

 Source: WeddingWire